tenzir/tenzir/web/docs/tql2/operators/repeat.md

 inputs a specified number of times.
 It is primarily used for testing and when working with generated data.

-:::warning High Memory Usage
+:::note Potentially High Memory Usage
-The repeat operator keeps its input in memory.
-Avoid using it to repeat large data sets.
+Take care when using this operator with large inputs.
 :::

 ### `count: uint (optional)`